Pijuli/GnomePowerTracker/README.md

 *You need gettext package installed on your system*

 ## Wishlist
-- ✅ Be able to change the refresh rate of the statistics
 - Add some fancy icon (maybe not)
 - Add some graphs for better visualization of power usage over time (maybe not)